How Good Planning Can Save You Thousands on Your Shell Space Finish-Out

 • Building out the lobby and customer service areas first

-• Completing back-office areas later
+• Completing back-office areas as cash-flow allows

 This phased approach helps small businesses generate revenue faster while minimizing early cash outflow.